LucasLeRay/personal-website/src/articles/real-time-tweets-analysis-aws.md

 ## Develop the Ingestion script

 Everything is now deployed on AWS !
 The stream, the processor lambda, the Elasticsearch domain...

-But all of this is useless until messages are sent to the stream !
+But all this is useless until messages are sent to the stream !
 To do this, we'll develop a script that:

 - Get new tweets from Twitter Streaming API
 - On new tweet, send its content to the stream

-Here's a script that does all of this:
+Here's a script that does that:

 ```python
 import sys